Trip69/Folder-Tree-by-Filename/README.md

 # Folder-Tree-by-Filename

-Auto places photos in and directory structure Year/Month/Day
+Auto places photos in a directory structure Year/Month/Day.

+Drag Drop your photos on the util and they will be sorted by date.